The Human Truth Foundation

 By Vexen Crabtree 2019

-Free-market capitalism can bolster democracy by allowing large numbers of the citizenry to mobilize economically and socially1,2, creating a business class that can influence government and thus feed into the democratic system1.
-But pure capitalism creates more losers than winners, and welfare services social programmes must be run by the government to protect the people against capitalism's negative side.
-Mitigations must also be put in place to protect democracy itself against the spectre of government becoming purely focused on business interests3.
+Free-market capitalism matured as a concept alongside democracy1; it bolsters democracy by allowing large numbers of the citizenry to mobilize economically and socially2,3, and by creating a business class that can influence government and thus feed into the democratic system2.
+The natural effect of open commercial global regions is to bring peace between countries (Montesquieu, 1748)4.
+But unfettered capitalism can derail a country5, creating more losers than winners, so democracies require welfare services and social programmes managed by the government, to protect people against capitalism's negative side.
+Mitigations must also be put in place to protect democracy itself against the spectre of government becoming purely focused on business interests6.
 Donations to politicians and parties must be meticulously publicized and similar legal requirements must exist for politicians and political entities to reveal all business interests.
-In short, free-market capitalism can raise the quality of life and wealth of entire nations, but, it must be regulated if democracy is to be maintained.
+In short, free-market capitalism can raise the quality of life and wealth of entire nations, but, it must be regulated if democracy and social justice is to be maintained.

 1. Benefits